telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-text-selection.md

 # Text Selection

 With R3 2019 release of Telerik UI for Xamarin RadPdfViewer supports text selection functionality - the end user can initiate a selection action through the hold gesture over the text.
-The selected text is marked with a different background color and two handles are available to the user to make it easier to modify the current selection.
-In addition, as soon as the selection is made, PdfViewer displays a SelectionMenu with a default Copy command to allow the user to retrieve the selected text.
+The selected text is marked with a different background color and two drag handles are available to the user to make it easier to modify the current selection.
+In addition, as soon as the selection is made, PdfViewer displays a customizable SelectionMenu with a default Copy command to allow the user to retrieve the selected text.

 ![PdfViewer Text Selection](images/pdfviewer-defaultselection.png)